 - Choose “Registered Domains” from the main menu

-- Look under the “Name Servers” section and choose “Manage my DNS records using my hosting plan or VPS and allow the control panel to automatically create necessary records for me.” then use the option directly below that selection to select the hosting account under which you will be hosting the domain.
+- Look under the “Name Servers & DNS” section and choose “Manage my DNS records using my hosting plan or VPS and allow the control panel to automatically create necessary records for me.” then use the option directly below to select the hosting plan under which you will be hosting the domain.

 - Scroll down and click the Save Name Servers button to save your settings

-Since these are DNS changes, they’ll take anywhere from a few minutes to at most 48 hours to complete globally.
+Since these are DNS changes, they’ll take anywhere from a few minutes to at most 48 hours to complete globally, please be patient.

 B) Domain Registered Elsewhere

-2. (SIMPLE) Update the name server configuration at the registrar.
-This moves the DNS hosting service from the registrar to Websavers.
+OPTION 2.
+[Easier] Update the name server configuration at the registrar.
+This moves the DNS hosting service to Websavers.

-We strongly recommend #2 because it’s simpler to understand Plesk’s DNS records than most other DNS hosting control panels.
-It’s also much easier to manage down the road if you ever wish to set up a subdomain or adjust DNS records; it’s all done in Plesk automatically.
+We strongly recommend this option because it’s simpler to understand Plesk’s DNS records than most other DNS hosting control panels.
+It’s also much easier to manage the domain down the road if you ever wish to set up a subdomain or adjust DNS records; it’s all done in Plesk automatically.
 Additionally, we can help if you run into any problems when your DNS is hosted with us.

 - Visit your registrar’s website, find the account login option and login to your account